 About Us

-Our work is not groundbreaking nor are we leaders.
-Instead we are part of a long standing justice seeking ecosystem.
-Our role is to understand the aetiology of disease and build abolitionist healing strategies that help us all continue our health justice journeys.
+Rather than lead, our role is to understand the aetiology of disease and build abolitionist healing strategies that help us all continue our health justice journeys.

 Our core team consists of neuroscientists, health researchers, and urban geographers who investigate, alongside an ecosystem of like-minded researchers and community organisations, how biological inequity manifests in neighbourhoods and Peoples that have been racialised and marginalised.